The Colour and the Shape: Background

 The album was the debut of Foo Fighters as a full band.
 On the first album under the Foo Fighters name, frontman Dave Grohl had performed and recorded all of the parts by himself, with the exception of one guitar part played by Greg Dulli.
 The band's original lineup assembled for their exhaustive touring schedule throughout 1995 and 1996, during which the band became an international sensation on the strength of singles "This Is a Call", "I'll Stick Around", and "Big Me".
 Although the music press generally speculated the band's sophomore record would showcase grunge-inspired garage rock, the band's intention was to make a more straightforward rock record.
 The deal the band struck with Capitol Records afforded them a large degree of creative control over the band's true "debut."
 The songs on the record were composed during soundchecks during their extensive touring over the previous eighteen months.
 Mendel said "the germ of every song is Dave's," with the frontman providing a riff and a basic song structure.
 The band would then jam and each member would contribute to some aspect of the song.
+However, an early version of “February Stars” was recorded by Grohl in January 1994 when he was still in Nirvana during the sessions that produce their final song, “You Know You’re Right”.

 Grohl recruited producer Gil Norton to provide additional pop polish to the material.
 He especially wanted to hear guitar overdubs and harmonies with significant clarity.
 Grohl said he admired Norton for his earlier work with the Pixies and his ability to "distill a coherent pop song out of all [the Pixies'] multi-layered weirdness."
 Norton was highly demanding of the band's performance, prompting bassist Nate Mendel to practice and improve his musical skill.
 Grohl said "it was frustrating and it was hard and it was long, but at the end of the day you listened back to what you'd done and you understood why you had to do it one million times."